TritonDataCenter/rfd/rfd/0114/README.md

 How this will interact with moray and indexes is not yet worked out in detail.

+## Preventing duplicate reservation

+When provisioning a VM with a passthrough device, we want to make sure that we mark the device reserved so that parallel provisions do not end up trying to use the same device.
+In the "Open Questions" section below there's some discussion of using CNAPI waitlists to do this.

+## Summary of overall process

+### Provisioning

+* something (cn-agent or sysinfo) reports to CNAPI which PCI devices exist on the CN that are not being used by the host itself.
+* CNAPI has a list of variants of hardware that are supported for passthrough, it turns any devices on the list it receives from the CN into an `assignable_devices` array on the server object.
+* When a provision request is made, a package may contain a `devices` property which specifies device variant(s) that are required for the VM.
+CNAPI/DAPI will take that information and choose a CN with the required devices with some mechanism to prevent choosing the same CN for two simultaneous provisions.
+It will also mark the device state as "provisioning" and set the `used_by` field.
+* The provision will get to cn-agent and cn-agent will set the device for passthrough (perhaps `pptadm add`) so that the device is attached now for ppt and the system is updated to ensure the device is marked for passthrough on subsequent reboots.
+It also marks the `state` as `used` for that device in CNAPI on the server record.
+* The bhyve VM is then provisioned with the ppt device attached.

+If anything goes wrong in the provision, the system should attempt to undo the work it has done to CNAPI's device objects (e.g. reset state back to unassigned) and the system (unmark for ppt on next boot) along with cleaning up the VM.

+### Destroying

+* the VM itself is destroyed (via an API call that eventually gets to CNAPI then cn-agent)
+* the device is marked as 'dirty' in CNAPI
+* the `used_by` is unset in CNAPI
+* the device is setup to not be attached to ppt on reboot
+* some cleaning process (yet to be defined) runs on the device to prepare it for re-use.
+* device is marked 'unused' in CNAPI and is ready for provisioning again.

+## Work to be done

+* bhyve brand will need to be updated to make the full device path work with passthrough.
+Currently setting `/devices/pci@7b,0/pci8086,6f08@3/pci10b5,8747@0/pci10b5,8747@10/pci10de,1214@0:ppt` does not work and `/devices` is not mounted.
+* a tool will need to be written that lists all the PCI devices on the system as described above (tentatively called lspci)
+* sysinfo/cn-agent will need to be updated to utilize the output of the lspci tool to send the information about devices to CNAPI.
+* CNAPI will need to know how to filter the PCI device info using a list of variants to vendor/device mappings to build its `assignable_devices` server property.
+It will also need a mechanism to update this based on updates from the CN itself.
+* CNAPI will also need an `assigned_devices` property on its server.vm objects.
+* need to add a `devices` parameter to PAPI packages
+* DAPI will need to know how to discard CNs that don't support the requested devices options.
+* The provision workflow will need to ensure the waitlist (or some other mechanism) is used properly to ensure we don't assign the same device twice with parallel provisions.
+* the `machine_create` cn-agent task will need to know how to setup a device for ppt now and for future boots.
+* vmadm will need to know about the `assigned_devices` array for create and get at minimum.
+* the `machine_destroy` cn-agent task will need to know how to unmark a device for ppt and how to mark the device as 'dirty' in CNAPI.
+* some mechanism for cleaning devices before reuse will need to be developed.

 ## Open Questions

+### How should we ensure we don't assign the same device twice when parallel provisioning

+Can we use the CNAPI waitlist feature here for VMs that require devices so that the device selection happens serially and then add a state property to the device(s) selected indicating that they're being used by a VM that's provisioning and not available?

+### Should we include all the devices in sysinfo

+Instead of including all the devices in sysinfo (which has become somewhat of a grab-bag of properties at this point, it would also be possible to have cn-agent just report the available devices separately from the sysinfo, at boot and any time the device assignments change.

+This would have the added benefits that:

+ * it doesn't require as much change to the platform
+ * it doesn't add a bunch more things to sysinfo that aren't needed in SmartOS
+ * this mechanism is more easily updated (cn-agent) independently of the platform
+ * it can be updated without updating all of sysinfo (which currently causes a workflow job to run to check for new NICs for example)

 ### Do we need changes to images/image fields?